 Anxiety treatment and therapy

-Anxiety disorder is common and an estimated 6% of the population suffers from some mental anxiety.
+Anxiety disorders are prevalent, affecting around 6% of the population with some form of mental anxiety.

 Anxiety: What’s Normal and What Isn’t

-It is normal to feel anxious when the situation calls for it.
-When stakes are high and performance is crucial, feelings of anxiety help keep our bodies ready for action.
+Feeling anxious in certain situations is a normal response.
+When the stakes are high and performance is essential, anxiety can help prepare our bodies for action.

-If anxiety persists for an extended period of time and affects your day-to-day living, you may be suffering from an anxiety disorder.
+However, if anxiety lasts for a long time and interferes with your daily life, you may be experiencing an anxiety disorder.

-Anxiety disorders can be debilitating conditions that affect both our mental and physical well-being, but they can be managed with the help of a psychiatrist, psychologist or counselor.
+Anxiety disorders can significantly impact both mental and physical health, but they can be managed effectively with the support of a psychiatrist, psychologist, or counselor.

 Types of Anxiety Disorders